tatonetti-lab/predict-covid-effects/README.md

-# predict-covid-effects
-## This repository contains certain supplementary tables and code for .
-#
 ## Suppleentary tables
 ### medrxiv_v1/supplementary_tables/table_s2_diag_formatted_git.csv
 #### metric - the count of visits (row 1), the count of patients (row 2), the count of visits with diagnosis code observed, the percent of visits with diagnosis code observed